billyyyyy3320/Billy/blog/_en/2019-9-8-dive-into-vuepress-with-plugin-apis.md

 > A function to edit default config or apply extra plugins to the markdown-it instance used to render source files.

-First, VuePress has to create markdown config.
-VuePress leverages [markdown-it-chain](https://github.com/ulivz/markdown-it-chain) which is developed directly on the basis of webpack-chain.
-In the config, VuePress will add a bunch of markdown-it plugins (most of them is created by VuePress).
+First, VP has to create markdown config.
+VP leverages [markdown-it-chain](https://github.com/ulivz/markdown-it-chain) which is developed directly on the basis of webpack-chain.
+In the config, VP will add a bunch of markdown-it plugins (most of them is created by VP).

-Then, VuePress is going to run the plugin API `chainMarkdown` which is going to config markdown-it as the same way above.
-After markdown-it-chain created a markdown-it instance with all the above configuration, VuePress starts to run `extendMarkdown`.
+Then, VP is going to run the plugin API `chainMarkdown` which is going to config markdown-it as the same way above.
+After markdown-it-chain created a markdown-it instance with all the above configuration, VP starts to run `extendMarkdown`.

 Those impressive features about writing Markdown might be accomplished here, such as `Custom Containers` which offers shortcuts to create beautiful UI components, `Internal Links` converted to `<router-link>` for SPA navigation, [etc](https://v1.vuepress.vuejs.org/guide/markdown.html).